stallman-j/ekonomR/vignettes/getting-started-with-ekonomR.md

 # Next Steps

-If you'd like to walk through how `ekonomR` works through a whole project sequence, follow the [Vignettes](https://stallman-j.github.io/ekonomR/vignettes/vignettes/)) in the order listed on the page.
-Many Vignettes are being written, and will be up soon.
+If you'd like to walk through how `ekonomR` works through a whole project sequence, follow the [Vignettes](https://stallman-j.github.io/ekonomR/vignettes/vignettes/)) in the order listed on the page. **Many Vignettes are currently being written, and will be up soon.**

-If you're looking for something in particular (e.g. plotting), each vignette is self-contained, so you can pick and chose.
+Each vignette is self-contained, however, if you're looking for something in particular.